-1. No outside assistance or contact can be made with any persons outside of the onsite team, the Judges or the Competition Coordinator.
+1. No external assistance or contact can be made with any persons outside of the student team, except the Judges, Regional Director, or the Competition Coordinator.

-2. During the competition, only Judging Company representatives and the Competition Coordinator are allowed in the team's work room.
+2. During the competition, only Judging Company representatives, the Competition Coordinator, and the Regional Director are allowed in the team's work room.